Dean, School of Graduate Studiessmcbride@colum.edu

 Suzanne McBride, a professor of Journalism and dean of the School of Graduate Studies, has worked as a journalist for more than three decades, serving as a top newspaper editor and reporter before joining Columbia in 2005.
 With grant support, she has launched two local news web sites - ChicagoTalks and AustinTalks - which have been honored by the country’s leading journalism organizations and featured the work of hundreds of Columbia students.
-Suzanne has been invited to speak at dozens of conferences across the United States, Canada and Europe; she has traveled to Thailand to serve as a specialist for the U.S. Department of State and was chosen as a Fulbright Scholar in Ireland, where she researched online journalism and taught local news reporting at the Dublin Institute of Technology.
+Suzanne has been invited to speak at dozens of conferences across the United States, Canada and Europe; she has traveled to Thailand to serve as a specialist for the U.S. Department of State and was named a Fulbright Scholar in Ireland, where she researched online journalism and taught local news reporting at the Dublin Institute of Technology in 2012.
 She is a Phi Beta Kappa graduate of the University of Iowa and earned a master’s degree with distinction from Northwestern University’s Medill School of Journalism.
 Suzanne is as an editor at the Chicago Sun-Times and also writes for the Editorial Board.
 Before joining Columbia's faculty, Suzanne worked at The Indianapolis Star and News, the Terre Haute Tribune-Star, the Fort Wayne Journal Gazette and WTHR/Channel 13 in Indianapolis.
-She serves on the board of the Chicago Headline Club and the Chicago chapter of the Fulbright Association.
+She serves on the board of the Chicago chapter of the Fulbright Association.

 Investigative reporting, political reporting, community news